Section E: 11 Plus Appeals - Miscellaneous

 Your appeal will be against the admission authority.
 If the school you are interested in is its own admission authority, then your appeal would be against the school.

-I think it would depend how close to the pass mark she is, and on whether her English is inadequate for the 11+.
-There should be evidence to confirm that, although improving rapidly, her English puts her at a disadvantage in the 11+ (e.g. a report from the school, her English exercise book, her KS2 prediction).
-There should also be alternative evidence of very high ability (e.g. predicted level 5 for Maths, strong head teacher support, good school reports).
+I think it would depend how close to the qualifying score she is, and on whether her English is inadequate for the 11+.
+There should be evidence to confirm that, although improving rapidly, her English puts her at a disadvantage in the 11+ (e.g. a report from the school, her English exercise book).
+This should be counterbalanced by alternative evidence of very high ability in subjects such as Maths.

 “This is a very live issue in Lincolnshire at the moment as quite large numbers of European migrants have settled here in the last few years.
 There is concern that the children are not able to access the Grammar schools in the selective areas of the county because their lack of English bars them from succeeding in the tests.
 We are waiting to see what the response to this issue will be.”
 [Alex]